ology/techn.ology.net/blog/2026/08/21/loving-the-kaoss-pad-v/index.markdown

 ## As a mixer aux send/return

 This is the traditional way to apply effects in the music studio.
-And of course that method works fine with the KPV filtering per channel.
+And of course that method works fine with the KPV as a channel effect to dial-in.

 ## USB MIDI to a device directly (with a program)